 Input Object Type Definition¶

-The GraphQL specification defines Input Object Type for complex inputs.
-It is similar to ObjectType except that it's fields have no args or resolve options and their type must be input type.
+The GraphQL specification defines the Input Object type for complex inputs.
+It is similar to the Object type, but its fields have no args or resolve options and their type must be input type.

 Writing Input Object Types¶

-In graphql-php Input Object Type is an instance of GraphQL\Type\Definition\InputObjectType
+In graphql-php, Input Object Type is an instance of GraphQL\Type\Definition\InputObjectType

 (or one of its subclasses) which accepts configuration array in its constructor: